thanos-io/thanos/docs/sharding.md

 This means that with time you might want to scale out certain components e.g:

+## Compactor

-* Compactor: Larger number of objects does not matter much, however compactor has to scale (CPU, network, disk, memory) with number of Sources pushing blocks to the object storage.
+Larger number of objects does not matter much, however compactor has to scale (CPU, network, disk, memory) with number of Sources pushing blocks to the object storage.

+## Store Gateway

-* Store Gateway: Queries against store gateway which are touching large number of Sources might be expensive, so it has to scale up with number of Sources if we assume those queries.
+Queries against store gateway which are touching large number of blocks (no matter from what Sources) might be expensive, so it can scale with number of blocks.
-    * Orthogonally we did not advertise any labels on Store Gateway's Info.
-This means that querier was not able to do any pre-filtering, so all store gateways in system are always touched for each query.

 # Relabelling